yassinecc/articles/articleStripe.md

 yarn add stripe
 ```

 The idea is to expose a POST route that will handle payment on the server side.
-Let's declare a payment route in our Express server:
+Let's declare a payment route in our Express server that takes two arguments, `amount` and `tokenId`:

 ```js
 const express = require('express');